Cost of Damages In a Personal Injury Claim

 - Loss of consortium or missing out on benefits of a family relationship

 - Loss of enjoyment due to long-term effects from the injury

 - Emotional turmoil

-“There are three roadblocks that I commonly run into during trial: Jurors, insurance adjustors and objective findings.
+“There are three roadblocks that I commonly run into during trial: Jurors, insurance adjustors, and objective findings.
 It’s often difficult to convince a jury about the degree of pain and suffering, especially if they have a preconceived notion that mental anguish isn’t a real thing.
-Most insurance adjustors understand that, therefore the settlement offers are tempered based on that fact.
+Most insurance adjusters understand that therefore the settlement offers are tempered based on that fact.
 When clients fail to document EVERYTHING, it also creates a problem.
 They need to be keeping track of every doctor or counselor visit and what medications they are taking,” Brad says.

 In addition to medical records, Brad stresses the importance of keeping a diary.
 “You need to document what you are going through on a day-to-day basis.
 I will often include loved ones in a case so they can describe what they have observed in how the injury has affected the client’s everyday life.”